mbaronetti/ai_agents/README.md

 #### UI Component Development
 ```
-CollaborativeAgent: Develop a new [UI component] for our Travel Buddy app
+CollaborativeAgent: Develop a new [UI component] for our React Native/Expo app
 ```

 #### Location-Heavy Feature Development
 ```
-CollaborativeAgent: Develop a location-based [feature] for our Travel Buddy app
+CollaborativeAgent: Develop a location-based [feature] for our React Native/Expo app
 ```

 #### Performance-Critical Feature Development
 ```
-CollaborativeAgent: Develop a performance-critical [feature] for our Travel Buddy app
+CollaborativeAgent: Develop a performance-critical [feature] for our React Native/Expo app
 ```

 #### AI-Powered Feature Development
 ```
-CollaborativeAgent: Develop an AI-powered [feature] for our Travel Buddy app
+CollaborativeAgent: Develop an AI-powered [feature] for our React Native/Expo app
 ```

 ## 🛠️ Setup